Short-term Rental Agreement

-Short-term Rental lease agreements are common with people visiting other locations for short business trips, vacationers, people attending short courses away from home or a weekend wedding, etc. Also, homeowners looking to earn some income when they have an extra room are away for a weekend, on a business trip for a couple of days, or on vacation.
+Short-term Rental lease agreements are common with people visiting other locations for short business trips, vacationers, people attending short courses away from home or a weekend wedding, etc. They are also common with homeowners looking to earn some income when they have an extra room and are away for a weekend, on a business trip for a couple of days, or on vacation.

 Short-term Rentals have especially become very popular since they are better and often cheaper substitutes for hotels.
-Short-term Rental Agreements are also commonly referred to as Vacation Rental/Lease Agreement.
+Short-term Rental Agreements are also commonly referred to as Vacation Rental/Lease Agreements.

 Why do you need to use a Short-term Rental Agreement?